 - Reduce alcohol, caffeine and cola

 - Reduce dairy and processed meat, in favour of more plant foods

 - Stop smoking

-- Supplement with a good multivitamin and mineral with all the bone supporting nutrients (boron, Vitamin K2, calcium, strontium, molybdenum)
+- Supplement with a good multivitamin and check out the Feel Bones formula for key bone supporting nutrients.

 - Include a daily Vitamin D3 plus K2 supplement through the winter, and also in summer if you stay out of the sun

 - Take some digestive enzymes for better absorption

 - Include natural phytoestrogens such as organic soy, sage, hops, black cohosh, (food sources such as soy, flaxseeds, lentils, chick peas).